gyscos/zstd-rs/Readme.md

 # Compile it yourself

-This repository includes `zstd` as a submodule.
+This repository includes `zstd` as a [submodule].
 To get everything during your clone, use :

 ```
 git clone https://github.com/Gyscos/zstd-rs --recursive